jadsonjs/gauge-ci/README.md

 <img src="https://github.com/jadsonjs/gauge-ci/blob/master/gauge.png" width="800">

-Project to calc CI sub practices values
+Project to calc CI sub-practices values

    - **Build Duration**: It measures the duration of the build (build finished at timestamp - build started at timestamp).